 I typically enjoy non-fiction with an occasonal mix of young adult (YA), fantasy, and a classic here or there.
-I'm big into true crime and the history and current affairs of our nation's federal agents, particularly the development of the psycology departments.

 I'll Be Gone in the Dark: One Woman's Obsessive Search for the Golden State Killer by Michelle McNamara

 The basis for the major 6-part HBO documentary series

 #1 New York Times Bestseller